oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 * rpm -i http://rhos-release.virt.bos.redhat.com/repos/rhos-release/rhos-release-latest.noarch.rpm
 * rhos-release 8
 * In our case we configured for tunneling the forth NIC on the server(Compute and networker) with static ip over a non-VM network via Setup networks in rhev-m.
 It means that the server should already run in rhev-m
-* Delete iptables rule on copmute host --> REJECT all -- anywhere anywhere PHYSDEV match ! --physdev-is-bridged reject-with icmp-host-prohibited --> iptables -D FORWARD 1 (Work Around)
+* Delete iptables rule on compute host - REJECT all -- anywhere anywhere PHYSDEV match ! --physdev-is-bridged reject-with icmp-host-prohibited - iptables -D FORWARD 1 (Work Around)
 * yum install vdsm-hook-openstacknet on the compute server

 ###RHEV-M
-*  Add an external provider in rhev-m -->
+*  Add an external provider in rhev-m

 ####On the general left tab add the following
 * Type: Open Stack Networking